IF THE INJURY IS LIFE THREATENING OR AN EMERGENCY – CALL 911 OR SEEK IMMEDIATE HELP FIRST.

 – Be sure to check the employee’s earnings statement in Payroll before you commit.

-Also be sure to get a doctor’s release when the employee returns to work.
+You must have a doctor’s release before the the employee returns to work.

 IF THIS IS AN EMERGENCY MEDICAL SITUATION, SEEK HELP FROM A HOSPITAL OR URGENT CARE FACILITY FIRST BEFORE CALLING THE CLAIM IN.

 (indicate Archdiocese of Kansas City in KS as employer name)

 Please print this screen with the current provider Church Mutual Group contact info & policy number and pass this info on to the clinic you visit.
 Thank you